SEA Studies Symposium 2018 – Call for Panels and Papers

 Registration fee waivers will be considered on an exceptional case-by-case basis for those in genuine financial need.
 Proof of financial circumstances will be requested.

 Participants must be nominated by their panel organiser to qualify for a registration fee waiver.
+Organisers may nominate one (1) panel member for a waiver.
 In order to apply for a registration fee waiver, panel organisers must first submit a complete proposal application.
-A registration fee waiver request maybe then be submitted after the proposal has been accepted by writing to email@example.com.
+A registration fee waiver request maybe then be submitted after the proposal has been accepted by writing to firstname.lastname@example.org.
 All nominations for registration fee waivers must be received by 15 January 2018.
 Successful applicants will be notified by 1 February 2018.